Octagon-simon/otp-app/README.md

 ## INSTALLATION STEPS

-> Please note that this component does not make use of any external library and this means that you can literally copy these files `otpInputs.js` && `otpInputs.module.css` into your project and you're good to go
+> Please note that this component does not make use of any external library and this means that you can literally copy these files `src/otpInputs.js` && `src/otpInputs.module.css` into your project and you're good to go

+> You can also run the project directly on [codeSandbox](https://codesandbox.io/p/sandbox/otp-6p45lz)

 After cloning the repo or downloading the source code, run `npm install` to install all dependencies.